whuang37/ucla-dining-scrape/README.md

 nodemon server
 ```

-Start server for React project:
+In a new terminal window, start the server for React project:
 ```
 cd ucla-dining-scrape/dining-log
 npm install react-router-dom